 Broker Check

-This year, more than most, many of us are looking to the New Year for a fresh start.
-If New Years Resolutions are on your mind, one of them might be to finally get your financial house in order.
+Many of us look to the New Year for a fresh start.
+If New Years Resolutions are on your mind, one of them might be to get yourself back on track financially.
 If so, good for you!

 If you’ve been to business school or listened to enough TED Talks, you’ve heard of the SMART goal framework.
 The reason it’s so popular is because it works (really well).
 To be a SMART goal, a goal must be: